lfzhu-phys/Melting/README.md

 Approach 2:

 Use snakemake to run the notebook.
-This approach requires an input.json file, which contains the two user-specified parameters, element and interatomic potential, in the following format:
+This approach requires an input.json file in the following format:

 ```json
 {